Keeping cows on a 365-day calving schedule takes more than a good bull. It requires good body condition.

-She adds there is even one online app developed from the University of Nebraska where it compares a photo you take and submit of your cow to a library of images, helping determine the BCS.
+She adds there is even one online app developed from the University of Nebraska where it compares a photo of your cow that you take and submit to compare to a library of images, helping determine the BCS.

 Anderson says while her body condition score (BCS) of 5 may look slightly different from someone else's 5, the idea is to get in the ballpark.
 And it's important because the correlation between body condition and conception rate in a herd has been proven over the years.
 By meeting a BCS of 5 for a cow and 6 for a first-calf heifer, 90% conception rates are achievable.

 A study from Purdue University notes the relationship between body condition and the average interval from calving to first heat, showing a BCS of 3 correlates to an average postpartum interval of 89 days; whereas a score of 5 averages 59 days.

 Anderson says it's important producers remember to differentiate cows from heifers when it comes to body scoring because of different life stages.

 "The cow does not need as much nutrition as a growing heifer," she explains.
 "At a 5, the cow will have enough reserve to have the energy to calve, start lactation and be rebred.
 The heifer needs to be a 6 because not only does she have to do all the same things the cow does, but she is still growing."